This interview previously appeared in The Recorder, volume 8, no. 1 (January 2016)

 What makes composing for the recorder special?

 I find the recorder family’s historical aura particularly inspiring.
 It is a huge halo of beautiful repertoire, from the vocal polyphony and dance music of the Renaissance to the breakneck virtuosity and lyricism thereafter, but also of wonderful functions, such as that of a consort instrument or choral voice versus that of the soloist or dancer who varies leaps.
-A gradus ad parnassum it is, for the player and also, as an example of craft and artifice, for the composer.
+A gradus ad parnassum it offers, for the player and also, as an example of craft and artifice, for the composer.

 Typically, the recorder repertoire from the end of the eighteenth century lacks about a century and a half of classical and romantic music.
 This is precisely the music that greatly interests me because of its dramatic power.
 I am now trying to do what the classical and romantic composers also did: draw freely from historical, light, and traditional folk music and pour them into untraditional but always ‘classical’ tightly shaped works.
 Then, along a diversion in the 21st century, the 19th century reached the recorder after all.